TL;DR

 RSA best practices: diversity is key

-Google allows 15 headlines and 4 descriptions in RSA ad.
-Most people write 15 variations of same message.
-Mistake.
-Google needs diversity to optimally test combinations.
+Google allows 15 headlines and 4 descriptions per RSA.
+Most people write 15 variations of the same message — a mistake.
+Google needs diversity to test combinations properly.

 - Divide headlines into 3 types: Product/Service, Benefit, Offer/CTA

-- Use different lengths (20 to 30 characters) so all can display
+- Use different lengths (20 to 30 characters) so every combination can display

-- Minimum 2 headlines with dynamic keyword insertion (DKI): "{KeyWord:Default Text}"
+- Include a minimum of 2 headlines with dynamic keyword insertion (DKI): "{KeyWord:Default Text}"

-- Ad Strength "Excellent" isn't goal — goal is CTR and conversions, but "Good" is minimum
+- Ad Strength "Excellent" isn't the goal — CTR and conversions are — but "Good" is the minimum

 Pin strategy: when to pin headlines in RSAs